 - Supplementing with collagen helps to increase bone mineral density which is key to preventing bone fractures

-- Collagen supplementation helps to build stronger teeth
+- Collagen supplementation can help to build stronger teeth

 BE HEALTHY EVERY DAY with Further Food Collagen Peptides!
 Collagen heals your body from the inside out.
 Learn more here!